IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/README.md

 ![](https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/blob/master/doc/source/images/check-accuracy.png)

 We need to select which training run has given highest accuracy and then save the model per below.
-For ex :- if `training_run_1` has given highest accuracy then we have to click on three dots on the right side and click on Save model, give a name and hit Save.
+For ex :- if `Exp_1_1` has given highest accuracy then we have to click on three dots on the right side and click on Save model, give a name and hit Save.
+In this case, we can either select Exp_1_6 or Exp_1_28 which has low validation loss and high validation accuracy and save the model for deployment.

 ![](https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/blob/master/doc/source/images/save-model.png)